Last Updated on August 19, 2021 by Grow with Bovees

 You also have the choice of a 2-cycle engine or a 4-cycle one on your walk behind leaf blower.
 A 2-cycle engine is more powerful but also makes more noise and needs a mixture of oil and gas to run properly.
 While a 4-cycle engine only requires gas and is quieter, it’s also more expensive and has less power than a 2-cycle one.

 Furthermore, you should also consider walk behind leaf blowers cubic feet per minute, often shortened CFM.
 This measures the amount of air that blows from your machine every minute.
 If you mostly use your walk behind leaf blower on a smaller lawn, 300 CFM is enough.
 For bigger areas or if you want to clear snow and debris, look for those at around 500 CFM.

-Another thing to keep an eye on is how fast the air blows from the leaf blower which is measured in miles per hour (mph).
-The higher the mph, the faster the wind blows, and thus the faster you’ll clear your lawn from leaves.
-The average walk behind leaf blowers have an air speed of 176mph, so look for devices that are at least this powerful.
+Another thing to keep an eye on is how fast the air blows from the machine, which is measured in miles per hour (mph).
+The higher the mph, the faster the wind blows, and thus the faster you’ll clear your lawn of leaves.
+The average walk behind models has an air speed of 176mph, so look for devices that are at least this powerful.